mathiskakal/moonshot/documents/rexmax-specifications.md

 - `npm run dist:win`: which will compile the windows executable.

-The first one is for compiling the final executable, and the latter for regular development.

 There are other commands such as `npm dev:electron` or `npm dev:react` to get both separately, but building is so fast that there is no point in separating them, but they are available if necessary.

 ### NPM run dev